On Separate Normalization in Self-supervised Transformers: Experiments

 \paragraph{Experiment setup.} We strictly follow Graphormer~\citep{ying2021transformers} in terms of the model architecture, hyperparameters, and training strategies.
 We replaced the ShareNorm in Graphormer with SepNorm to investigate the effectiveness of the proposed component.
 We evaluate the pretrained model on a broad class of graph-level prediction tasks.
 We report the mean absolute error for the ZINC and ZINC (subset) datasets and the area under the curve (AUC) for the MolHIV dataset.

-\paragraph{Experiment results.} Table~\ref{tab:Graph_result} highlights the performance of our model compared to the Graphormer baseline with ShareNorm on graph-level prediction tasks.
-For the ZINC datasets, SepNorm achieves a significantly lower mean absolute error compared to ShareNorm.
-In terms of the MolHIV dataset, SepNorm also achieves a higher AUC of 75.64\%, surpassing ShareNorm's AUC of 73.36\%.
-This suggests that, with SepNorm, the embeddings of the \CLS symbol can better summarize the properties of the entire graph, thus achieving superior performance on downstream tasks.
+\paragraph{Experiment results.} Table~\ref{tab:Graph_result} shows the performances of our model and the Graphormer baseline.
+For the ZINC datasets, Graphormer with SepNorm achieves a significantly lower mean absolute error compared to that with ShareNorm.
+On the MolHIV dataset, SepNorm also improves the AUC to 75.64\%, compared with ShareNorm's AUC of 73.36\%.
+These results are strong evidence that the embeddings of the [VNode] can better summarize the properties of the entire graph and thus give superior performance on downstream tasks.